 13. Virtual Macy’s Thanksgiving Day Parade

-While, in 2020, attending the Macy’s Thanksgiving Day Parade may not be possible, you can still enjoy its wonder and splendor online.
+While attending Macy’s Thanksgiving Day Parade may not be possible, you can still enjoy its wonder and splendor online.

-Together, you watch all of the wonderful floats and laugh, comment, and enjoy the show from the comfort of your home.
+Together, you can watch all the wonderful floats and laugh, comment, and enjoy the show from the comfort of your home.

 14. Thanksgiving Crafts

 Spread a little Thanksgiving love to your friends and family by putting your hands to work on some hand-made goods.

 Making crafts is especially great for entertaining kids.
 From cards to interior decorations, there are so many fun things you can make by following tutorials online.